cacao-org/cacao/AOloopControl/examples/README.md

 ~~~
 ├── <CONFNAME>-conf                    -> configuration directory (where configuration files are stored)
 │   ├── LOOPNAME                       -> Name of cacao loop
-│   ├── WORKDIR                        -> Directory name in which cacao will run
 │   ├── tasklist.txt                   -> List of tasks that will be managed by cacao-task-manager
 │   ├── cacaovars.LOOPNAME.bash        -> Variables defining the configuration: lists processes to be setup by cacao-setup
 │   ├── fpssetup.setval.LOOPNAME.conf  -> (optional) Initialization read by milk-fpsCTRL after launch